neerajanand321/GSOC_DeepLense/README.md

 ## LensFinding

 The LensFinding folder has two notebooks focuses on a more specialized deep learning task, namely identifying gravitational lenses in astronomical images.
 Gravitational lenses are objects in space that bend light, causing distant objects to appear distorted.
 Detecting gravitational lenses is important for understanding the structure and distribution of matter in the universe.
 The notebook includes all the necessary code to load the dataset, preprocess the images, define the CNN model, train the model, and evaluate its performance.

+## Exploring Transformers

+The notebook in this folder

 ## Dependencies